Nathaniel Wells: Yeomanry commission

-On 20 June 1820, Wells was commissioned as a lieutenant in the Chepstow Troop of the Yeomanry Cavalry of Gloucestershire and Monmouth.
-Wells was the second Black person to be commissioned as an officer in a British military unit.
-His commission was signed by the Lord Lieutenant of Monmouthshire Lord Beaufort, not the King, as were regular army commissions, and those in the later Special Reserve as held by Walter Tull during the First World War.

-Wells' military service was not just an honorary role.
-As Lieutenant Wells, it is recorded that he took part in action against striking coal-miners and iron workers in South Wales in 1822.
-Jackson's Oxford Journal of 11 May 1822 reprinting an article from the Bristol Mercury recorded that:
+On 29 May or 20 June 1820, Wells was commissioned as a lieutenant in the Loyal Monmouthshire Yeomanry Cavalry's Chepstow Troop.
+Wells was the third Black person to be commissioned as a British military officer after John Perkins, who was appointed as a lieutenant in the Royal Navy in 1782, and James Swaby, who was commissioned as an ensign in the British Army in 1814.
+Wells' commission was signed by the Lord Lieutenant of Monmouthshire Lord Beaufort, not the King, as were British Army commissions, and those in the later Special Reserve as held by Walter Tull during the First World War.
+Wells' military service was not just an honorary role; in 1822, he took part in actions against striking coal miners and iron workers in South Wales.
+Jackson's Oxford Journal of 11 May 1822 reprinted an article from the Bristol Mercury which recorded that:

 "It was then decided that a party of the cavalry, under the command of Lieutenant Wells, of Piercefield, should form a kind of advance guard, and should precede the main body by about a mile, to prevent the breaking up of the roads."
 However, the road ran along a steep-sided valley, and his party came under attack from the iron workers, who threw down large stones and rocks.
 Even with the arrival of the rest of the Yeomanry, and the reading of the Riot Act, the road could not be cleared, and was not until three hours later, with the arrival of the regular cavalry of the Royal Scots Greys behind the workers, that the road was cleared.
 He resigned his commission on 7 August 1822.